 - AI Referrals:

-Use tools like ChatGPT or Bard to test how often your content is featured for specific queries. - Engagement Metrics:
+Use tools like ChatGPT or Gemini to test how often your content is featured for specific queries.

 Monitor your rankings for semantic keywords relevant to LLM queries.